jengel3/InstaBetter/README.md

 ### Release 1.1.3
 * [BUG FIX] Fix invalid ringer state on load
+* [CHANGE] Replace "Save Media" and "Share" with new buttons under images and videos
+* [CHANGE] New preferences icons - by @AOkhtenberg

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.